chaosape/github-webhook-handler/README.md

 grading scripts.
 The hope is that by doing so, students may be pro-active about ensuring that their assignments operated as the expect before its due date reducing the number of cases that must be investigated and handled manually.

 ## Conceptual Operation

 The conceptual processing flow of this software flows:
-1) Repositories are setup with a webhook URL in github that is requested, with pertinent information, every time the repository is modified.
+1) Repositories are setup with a webhook URL in github.
+Information will be posted to this URL every time there is a modification to this repository or its related content (e.g., tasks, wiki).
-2) A user writes a set of actions.
-3) The server forks a process for each webhook post request to execute actions.
+3) The server forks a process for each received github webhook post to determine which actions should be run and run them.
-4) In this process the post information is given to the match method of each action.
-This method should return true if the action should be run and false otherwise.
+4) In the forked process, the header and body post information from the post are used to determine what actions should be run.
-3) A daemon listens to this server queue and, upon receiving a request, reads a configuration files that maps queued information to scripts to be executed.
-4) A script is executed based on the queued information.

 ## Installation
+TODO

+- If you are using git from the python sh module setting up ssh keys with github will be required.
-* python sh module (sudo apt-get install python-pip && sudo pip install sh)
+- python sh module (sudo apt-get install python-pip && sudo pip install sh)